La rupture - Claude Chabrol - Stéphane Audran - Dominique Zardi - Hélène Régnier - balloon vendor

 La rupture - Claude Chabrol - Marguerite Cassan - Jean-Claude Drouot - Jean-Pierre Cassel - Michel Bouquet - Émilie Régnier - Charles Régnier - Paul Thomas - Ludovic Régnier

-Numerous parallels between the two worlds suggest that the dream-world of Charles’ parents is a corrupted version of the real world that ordinary people inhabit.
+The dream-world of Charles’ parents is a corrupted version of the parallel real world that ordinary people inhabit.
 Each major character belongs to one or the other world, and each has a twin on the other side.
 Madame Pinelli and Madame Régnier are both reserved middle-aged women anxious to preserve decorum, but one is motivated by protective feelings for her family and guests, while the other is driven by fear of her husband and fear for her social standing.
-Their husbands Henri Pinelli and Ludovic Régnier seem to be opposites, but therein lies the parallel: one is an alcoholic, a man with no control, while the other is a captain of industry and property, a tyrant obsessed with control.
-Their respective children are also paired; Elise and Charles are both as helpless as babies.
+Their husbands Henri Pinelli and Ludovic Régnier seem opposite, but therein lies the parallel: one is an alcoholic, a man with no control, while the other is a captain of industry and property, a tyrant obsessed with control.
+Their respective children are also paired; both Elise and Charles are as helpless as babies.
 Elise draws pictures on a small chalkboard, while Charles draws on a mirror of the same size and proportions.

 Hélène’s “evil twin” is Paul Thomas’ girlfriend Sonia, who puts on a wig and pretends to be Hélène.
 Whereas Hélène had danced nude in bars to support her family through hard times, Sonia is everything a proper religious bourgeois judging Hélène would wrongly see in her – a nymphomaniac and a sexual abuser.
 Paul’s counterpart is Hélène’s lawyer, who looks almost identical but whose honesty is equal to Paul’s dishonesty.
 He fights for the disadvantaged, and he’s not overly concerned about his fees.